bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/whose.md

 This plural expression returns a list of system files whose names start with 'x'.

-As it loops through the plural values, the expression in the filter may attempt to evaluate a non-existent object.
-By itself, such an expression would throw an error such as:
+As it loops through the plural values, the expression in the filter might attempt to evaluate a non-existent object.
+By itself, such an expression would cause an error such as:

 ````